XML data format

 On top of that, the ability to define named-tags as well as attributes within tags allows XML to create and work with very complex data structure, even creating new data types.

-The HTTP connector is the most straightforward way to handle raw data from APIs.
+The HTTP connector is a convenient way to handle raw data from APIs.
 Refer to our HTTP connector course for a detailed guide and examples on building HTTP triggers and actions to handle XML data.

 Workato SDK provides developers with fewer constraints when building connectors to APIs.
 It is an extension of the Workato framework.
 It supports a variety of authentication procedures and allows developers to easily build, maintain and distribute connectors to integration-seekers.
 The Workato SDK is not just a framework to serve external developers.
 Many of the existing Application connectors on the Workato platform are built on top of this framework.
 Workato aims to leverage this robust and powerful framework constantly and improve it's capabilities.